 Strategic IP management options

-In a recent article, I have outlined the strategic options you have to manage your IP.
-These options are based on a framework proposed by intellectual property law professor Fisher:
+The strategic options you have to manage your IP are well-described by a framework proposed by intellectual property law professor Fisher:

 - exercise market power,